Why AIP Diet Doesn’t Work With You?

 The Autoimmune Protocol (AIP) is a method for reintroducing foods that can trigger inflammation and autoimmune responses.
 The diet is known as an elimination diet, meaning that it is designed to remove potentially inflammatory foods.
 The AIP diet usually involves either a Paleo template or a low-carb diet.

-Also, the AIP diet is a anti-inflammatory diet that is based on the premise that certain foods can cause inflammation in the body.
-The diet eliminates certain foods that are known to cause inflammation, such as gluten, dairy, soy, and sugar.
-The belief that certain foods cause inflammation is based on the idea that these foods produce compounds called cytokines which are pro-inflammatory.
+Also, the AIP diet is an anti-inflammatory diet that is based on the premise that certain foods can cause inflammation in the body.
+The diet eliminates certain foods that cause inflammation, such as gluten, dairy, soy, and sugar.
+The belief that certain foods cause inflammation is based on the idea that these foods produce pro-inflammatory compounds called cytokines.

 Why AIP Diet Doesn’t Work?